Cyclothymia Disorder - The Mild Bi-Polar Disease. Symptons and Care.

 Help for Cyclothymia - Conclusion

-It was while reading a very well-written poem by RNSMN, http://rnmsn.hubpages.com/hub/To-Be-Normal, that I became inspired to write my story and stuggle with Cylothymia.
+Today, I'm glad that I have shared my story and struggle living with cyclothymia.
 I haven't really thought about it for a very long time.
 I guess I kind of went in to a denial mode when I was diagnosed all those years ago.
 I felt a huge amount of shame and...well...this is the first time I have ever talked about it, to anyone.

 All I can say is - thank you for bringing me out of the darkness and into the light.